github/codeql/docs/codeql/codeql-for-visual-studio-code/using-the-codeql-model-editor.rst

 About the CodeQL model editor
 -----------------------------

-The CodeQL model editor guides you through modeling the calls to external dependencies in your application or fully modeling all the public entry and exit points in an external dependency
+The CodeQL model editor guides you through modeling the calls to external dependencies in your application or fully modeling all the public entry and exit points in an external dependency.

 When you open the model editor, it analyzes the currently selected CodeQL database and identifies where the application uses external APIs and all public methods.
 An external (or third party) API is any API that is not part of the CodeQL database you have selected.

 The model editor has two different modes:

-- Application mode (default view): The editor lists each external framework used by the seelcted CodeQL database.
+- Application mode (default view): The editor lists each external framework used by the selected CodeQL database.
 When you expand a framework, a list of all calls to and from the external API is shown with the options available to model dataflow through each call.
 This mode is most useful for improving the CodeQL results for the specific codebase.

-- Dependency mode: The editor identifies the all publicly accessible APIs in the selected CodeQL database.
+- Dependency mode: The editor identifies all of the publicly accessible APIs in the selected CodeQL database.
 This view guides you through modeling each public API that the codebase makes available.
 When you have finished modeling the entire API, you can save the model and use it to improve the CodeQL analysis for all codebases that use the dependency.

 Displaying the CodeQL model editor
 ----------------------------------